How to Run a World Cup Bracket Pool at Work (2026 Guide)

 Using Bracket 2026 (Free, No App Required)

-- Share the invite link โ one link, works on any device, no sign-up required for participants
+- Send the link via WhatsApp, Slack, email, or Discord โ no sign-up required for participants

 No app download.
 No account creation.
 No payment.
-Each participant's bracket is saved to their device and linked to the challenge.
+Each participant's bracket lives in their own browser, linked back to yours via the share URL.

 Alternative: Paper Brackets